Tyler Dupree

-Tyler Dupree (born 8 February 2000) is a rugby league footballer who plays as a for Toulouse Olympique on season-long loan, from the Wigan Warriors in the Super League.
+Tyler Dupree (born 8 February 2000) is an English professional rugby league footballer who plays as forward for Castleford Tigers in the Super League and at international level.

 He previously spent time on loan from the Leeds Rhinos at the York City Knights, Featherstone Rovers and the Batley Bulldogs in the Championship.
 Dupree has also played for Oldham and the Widnes Vikings in the Championship, and Salford Red Devils in the Super League.

-Playing career

-Leeds Rhinos
+Background

 Born in Halifax, West Yorkshire, Dupree played junior rugby league for Siddal, and was part of the Halifax Elite Rugby Academy.
 At the age of 16, he signed scholarship forms with Salford Red Devils before later joining the academy at Leeds Rhinos.
 Dupree played at youth level for the Yorkshire origin and England Academy sides whilst at Leeds.

+Playing career

+Leeds Rhinos

+Dupree spent time on loan from Leeds in the RFL Championship with Featherstone Rovers, York City Knights and Batley Bulldogs.
 After being released by Leeds without making a first team appearance, Dupree considered quitting the sport.